Krasnoyarsk Railway

 Krasnoyarsk Railway (Красноярская железная дорога) is a subsidiary of the Russian Railways headquartered in Krasnoyarsk and serving the south of Siberia.

 Main information

 Its mainline is a link in the Trans-Siberian Railway crossing the Krasnoyarsk Krai and Khakassia.
-It is wedged between the West Siberian Railway (to the west) and East Siberian Railway (to the east).
+It is located between the West Siberian Railway and East Siberian Railway.
 Its length is estimated at 3157,9 km (as of 2009).

 History

 Regular traffic on the road between Novonikolaevsk (now Novosibirsk) and Krasnoyarsk opened in 1898, between Krasnoyarsk and Irkutsk in 1899 after the completion of the construction of the largest railway bridge in Asia over the Yenisei.

 In the period from January 1904 to October 1905 Siberian railway played a big role in providing military transportation during the Russo-Japanese war.

 In 1926 built the line Achinsk – Abakan (Achinsk-Minusinsk railway).
 In 1949 began the construction of the line Novokuznetsk – Abakan, in 1950, began construction of the station Abaza.
 In the 1960s to build Achinsk – Lesosibirsk, Red Hill – Kiya-Salter, Kamusta – Sayano-Shushenskaya power station.
 In 1965, completed the construction of the line Abakan – Taishet branch Uyar – Sayan.
 In the 1970s the line was built resota – Karabula.

 Krasnoyarsk railway was first formed on 28 February 1936 on the basis of the decision of Council of people's Commissars of the USSR No. 378 of 27 February 1936 G. 9 May 1961, the road was abolished on the basis of the Decree of the USSR Council of Ministers No. 406 dated 6 May 1961 G. In the period 1961–1979, the road was part of the East Siberian Railway.

 17 January 1979 road re-allocated from the East Siberian Railway on the basis of the Decree of the USSR Council of Ministers No. 1091 of 28 December 1978 G.

 1 October 2003 Krasnoyarsk railway became a part of Russian Railways on the territorial rights of the branch.

 Krasnoyarsk Railway in 2008 carried 4,099 million passengers in long-distance communication and 12,378 million in the suburban.
 In 2008 dear transported 68,2 million tons of various cargoes.
 Basic nomenclature of the goods transported include coal, timber, ore, building materials and bulk cargoes.